Education - CUW (ED)

 ED 2294.
 Paradigms for Success in Urban Education.
 (3 Credits)

 This course explores successful urban leaders in the areas of education and social services.
-The course surveys the development of beginning urban schools to high-performing models of academic success and strong values.
-The student will develop knowledge and skills to implement successful plans of action.
+Students will examine a variety of data-driven measures of success, such as student achievement, attendance, student engagement, student behavior, learning environment, and teacher engagement.
+In addition, students will survey the development of beginning urban schools to high-performing models of academic success and strong values.
+This course involves immersion experiences in a variety of urban schools.

 ED 2295.
 Classroom Management.
 (3 Credits)